Shimo/rtl_433-hass-addons/README.md

   3. Merge the PR into `main` to actually promote the release to end users.
 Note the new version(s) in the commit message.
     - Note we do not tag `main` in git, since each addon has it's own version number.
   4. Create a new branch off of `main` setting the addon versions back to `next`.
 Create a PR to merge `main` into `next` to reconcile the branches.
+## Modifications
+* Added json key for reed_open from contact sensors to rtl_433_mqtt_hass.py for rtl_433 MQTT Auto Discovery
+* Changed py script source in dockerfile to new file